freesewing/freesewing/LATEST_DEVELOPER_NEWS.md

 ##### Next contributor call on 5 February

-The next contributor call is on **5 February 2022**, Lucian and Karen will host it.
+The next contributor call is on **5 February 2022**, Lexander and Karen will host it.

 The call is on [discord.freesewing.org](https://discord.freesewing.org/).
 Check the meetings voice/video channel.